Sagrel/blossom/roadmap.md

 		- [ ] If statement
 		- [ ] Comments
 		- [ ] Single file
+		- [ ] Code compiles and runs with errors, they get turned into runtime errors
 	- Tooling
 		- [ ] Basic CLI tool that compiles 1 file at a time
 			- [ ] Tokenizer